 For many western businesspeople, marketplaces such as Konga or Tmall are less familiar than sites such as Ebay or Amazon, which many people will already be using as private consumers.
 Whilst many of the rules for successful selling are the same across all marketplaces – ship quickly, and communicate with your customers – each marketplace takes a while to understand.
 For example on Taobao you may need to get your head around the rating system for seller credibility – hearts, diamonds, and gold crowns all feature.

 It’s wise to do plenty of research before you begin, and it’s important to use third party information rather than just read what the marketplaces have to say themselves.
 There are various online forums dedicated to sellers on the various marketplaces, including this one on Reddit dedicated to sellers having their orders fulfilled by Amazon.

 Some marketplaces have fewer resources for overseas sellers in English, however Tmall has made some efforts to create information specifically for Western audiences.
 You may also need a strategy for handling local language customer service queries – a must when attempting to sell your products to a new market.

 Although selling via marketplaces helps you avoid the need to have a dedicated localized website, it’s still necessary to tailor your offering to the local conditions.
 This may mean adapting your sizing and how you describe the product, including the language you use.

 Instant market access

 For many people, a trusted marketplace such as Tmall or Amazon is the first port of call when looking for goods online.
-These examples are both known for their huge catalogues and are trusted brands when it comes to order fulfilment.
+These examples are both known for their huge catalogs and are trusted brands when it comes to order fulfillment.
 Many customers feel confident buying through portals like this and find it easy and convenient to do so.